 “To the Jews who had believed him, Jesus said, “If you hold to my teaching, you are really my disciples.”
 (John 8:31)

 “God “will repay each person according to what they have done.”
 To those who by persistence in doing good seek glory, honor and immortality, he will give eternal life.
 But for those who are self-seeking and who reject the truth and follow evil, there will be wrath and anger.”
 (Rom 2:6-7)

 We are also told in James to be “doers of the word and not hearers only” because those who hear, but do not do, are “deceiving themselves.”
 “But he who looks into the perfect law of liberty and continues in it (perseveres in it)…this one will be blessed in what he does” (James 1:22-24).

-The more we persevere in the Christian life, the more God grants His blessings and power upon us, thereby enabling us to continue to persevere.
+The more we persevere in the Christian life, our faith and in trials the more God grants His blessings and power upon us, thereby enabling us to continue to persevere.
 So let perseverance become part of your character.

 “Not only so, but we also glory in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.
 And hope does not put us to shame, because God’s love has been poured out into our hearts through the Holy Spirit, who has been given to us.”
 (Rom 5:3-5)

 - Have you considered each of the three areas in your perseverance?